A Globalized Approach

 - Science is critical for understanding how the natural world operates and how human actions affect nature.

-- Collaboration among scientists, academics, practitioners, managers, educators, communicators, and policy-makers is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.
+- Collaboration among scientists, managers, policy-makers, and other stakeholders is vital to incorporate high-quality science into policies and management decisions affecting biological diversity.

-In service to the mission, vision, and values, we focus on these five strategic priorities:
+In service to the mission, vision, and values, the SCB Strategic Plan focuses on five priorities: